andrzeng/SparseMemoryHippo/README.md

 # Sparse memory in the hippocampus
-This is a project that models the entorhinal cortex in the hippocampus.
+This is a project that models the entorhinal cortex near the hippocampus.
 Work is ongoing and supervised by Dr. Pouya Bashivan
 www.bashivanlab.org

 Work cited: